hameed1239/react-portfolio/README.md

 ## Description

-A single page application built with react that showcase my amazing projects.
+A single page application built with react that showcase my portfolio.

 ## Table of Contents